Jan Žižka

 Jan Žižka z Trocnova a Kalicha (John Zizka of Trocnov and the Chalice; c.
-1360 – 11 October 1424) was a Czech general – a contemporary and follower of Jan Hus and a Radical Hussite who led the Taborites. Žižka was a successful military leader and is now a Czech national hero.
-He was nicknamed "One-eyed Žižka", having lost one and then both eyes.
-Jan Žižka led Hussite forces against three crusades and never lost a single battle despite being completely blind in his last stages of life.
+1360 – 11 October 1424) was a Czech military leader and knight who was a contemporary and follower of Jan Hus, and a prominent Radical Hussite who led the Taborite faction during the Hussite Wars.
+Renowned for his exceptional military skill, Žižka is celebrated as a Czech national hero. Žižka led the Hussite forces in battles against three crusades and remained undefeated throughout his military career.

-He was born in the small village of Trocnov in the Kingdom of Bohemia into a family from the Czech nobility.
-According to Piccolomini's Historia Bohemica, he had some connections with the royal court from his youth, and later held the office of Chamberlain to Queen Sofia of Bavaria.
+Žižka was born in the village of Trocnov, located in the Kingdom of Bohemia, into a family of lower Czech nobility.
+According to Piccolomini's Historia Bohemica, he maintained connections within the royal court during his youth and later held the office of Chamberlain to Queen Sofia of Bavaria.
 He fought in the Battle of Grunwald (15 July 1410), where he defended Radzyń against the Teutonic Order.
-Later he played a prominent role in the civil wars in Bohemia.
-He led the Hussites during the first important clashes of this conflict in the Battle of Sudoměř (1420) and in the Battle of Vítkov Hill (1420).
+Later, he played a prominent role in the civil wars in Bohemia.
+He led the Hussites during the first important clashes of the conflict in the Battle of Sudoměř (1420) and in the Battle of Vítkov Hill (1420).
 In the Battle of Kutná Hora (1421) he defeated the army of the Holy Roman Empire and the Hungarian Kingdom.
 The effectiveness of his field artillery against the royal cavalry in this battle made it a successful element of Hussite armies.

-Žižka's tactics were unorthodox and innovative.
-In addition to training and equipping his army according to their abilities, he used armored wagons fitted with small cannons and muskets, anticipating the tank of five hundred years later.
-He exploited geographic features to the full and maintained good discipline in his armies.
-He had to quickly train peasants to repeatedly face highly trained and armored opponents who usually outnumbered his own troops.
+Žižka's tactics were unorthodox and innovative and they are today considered examples of early modern guerrilla and asymmetric warfare.
+In addition to training and equipping his army according to their abilities, he used armored wagons, known as wagon forts, fitted with small cannons and hand cannons, anticipating the tank of five hundred years later.
+He exploited terrain to a greater extent than was conventional for his time, using terrain reconnaissance, knowledge and manipulation to aid his guerilla tactics and defensive maneuvers at the time when cavalry charges and open field skirmishes were standard practice.
+His troops were reportedly highly disciplined and loyal, having been recruited from nobility, militias and peasantry alike.
+His tactics necessitated rapid training for new recruits to face highly trained and armored opponents repeatedly, who usually outnumbered his own troops.
+According to later writers, Žižka rarely committed his forces to battle unless he had first ensured a strong tactical advantage—often through ambushes, disruption of enemy movements, or use of fortified terrain—greatly increasing the odds of victory despite being outnumbered.
+For those reasons, Žižka is often regarded as one of the greatest military commanders of all time and his tactics are today studied in military academies worldwide.

 A monument was erected on the Vítkov Hill in Prague to honor Jan Žižka and his victory on this hill in 1420.
-It is the third largest bronze equestrian statue in the world.
+It is the third-largest bronze equestrian statue in the world.